-SDRA 15

-Liberties and Newmarket Square
+SDRA 15 Liberties and Newmarket Square

-Z2: To protect and/or improve the amenities of residential conservation areas.

-Z3: To provide for and improve neighbourhood facilities.

-Z5: To consolidate and facilitate the development of the central area, and to identify, reinforce, strengthen and protect its civic design character and dignity.

-Z7: To provide for the protection and creation of industrial uses, and facilitate opportunities for employment creation including Port Related Activities.

-Z9: To preserve, provide and improve recreational amenity, open space and ecosystem services.

-Z10: To consolidate and facilitate the development of inner city and inner suburban sites for mixed uses.

-Z14: To seek the social, economic and physical development and/or regeneration of an area with mixed use, of which residential would be the predominant use.

-Z15: To protect and provide for community uses and social infrastructure.
+- Z1: To protect, provide and improve residential amenities. - Z2: To protect and/or improve the amenities of residential conservation areas. - Z3: To provide for and improve neighbourhood facilities. - Z4: To provide for and improve mixed-services facilities. - Z5: To consolidate and facilitate the development of the central area, and to identify, reinforce, strengthen and protect its civic design character and dignity. - Z7: To provide for the protection and creation of industrial uses, and facilitate opportunities for employment creation including Port Related Activities. - Z9: To preserve, provide and improve recreational amenity, open space and ecosystem services. - Z10: To consolidate and facilitate the development of inner city and inner suburban sites for mixed uses. - Z14: To seek the social, economic and physical development and/or regeneration of an area with mixed use, of which residential would be the predominant use. - Z15: To protect and provide for community uses and social infrastructure.

-SFRA Area Assessment: No. 13 Poddle: Inside Canal No. 4 Liffey: Sean Heuston Br. - O'Connell Bridge
+SFRA Area Assessment: No. 13 Poddle: Inside Canal

+No. 4 Liffey: Sean Heuston Br. - O'Connell Bridge